xitish/Product-Rating/readme.md

 The folder should look as follows:
 <p align="center"> <img src="https://github.com/xitish/Product-Rating/blob/master/static/a.jpg"></p>

+> __Database

+  - Create a database named `rating` in your SQL Server (database and table names can be changed inside `rating.sql` file).
+  - Import the `rating.sql` into your SQL Database.

 ## Usage
 Open __Command Prompt (CMD)__ and navigate to the folder containing the files.
 Then run
 <code>flask run</code>